omarkmu/pz-omichat/.github/CONTRIBUTING.md

 ## Contributing code

 This section assumes you're familiar with Git and GitHub.
-If you're not, please see the section above for [new contributors](#new-contributors).

-Start by creating a [fork](https://github.com/omarkmu/pz-omichat/fork).
+1. Start by creating a [fork](https://github.com/omarkmu/pz-omichat/fork).
+2. Check out the fork and switch the the `dev` branch.
+Changes should all be based on and merged into this branch, not `main`.
-In your fork, you may want to create a new branch with `git switch -c your-branch-name`.
+3. You may want to create a new branch with `git switch -c your-branch-name`.
+This is optional.
-This branch should be based on and merged into the `dev` branch.

-Once you're satisfied with your changes, create a [pull request](https://github.com/omarkmu/pz-omichat/compare/dev...) with the base branch set to `dev`.
+4. Once you're satisfied with your changes, create a [pull request](https://github.com/omarkmu/pz-omichat/compare/dev...) with the base branch set to `dev`.

 ### Guidelines